 Los Osos California is a quaint little town next to Morro Bay and San Luis Obispo.
 There is a lot to see in this little central coast town and it makes an interesting day trip destination.
 The area has two distinct areas, Los Osos and Baywood Park.

-Baywood Park area streets are lined with inviting business, antique shops, cafes, and stores.
-At the end of the road, there is a pier overlooking the estuary where people go to bird watch, look at the wildlife or just enjoy the peaceful atmosphere.
+Baywood Park features a few small businesses that include a couple of eateries, stores, and overnight accommodations provided by Back Bay Inn and the Baywood Inn At the end of the road, there is a pier overlooking the estuary where people go to bird watch, look at the wildlife or just enjoy the peaceful atmosphere.

 The estuary is unique to this region and maintained by Morro Bay.
 Hundreds of species of birds either live here year round or migrate here for the winter from Alaska, Canada, or the northern states.
 Between the estuary bay and the housing areas is an important buffer area that has recently become a protected reserve.

 The Elfin Forest has a boardwalk and trails that are handicapped accessible and it hosts dozens of mammals, endangered, and threatened species.
 The name is derived from the pygmy oaks that grow here and are stunted because of the sandy soil that they inhabit.
 There are docent-led tours or you can walk on your own.
 The Elfin Forest is located just off South Bay Boulevard north of Santa Ysabel.
 Address: 1103 Santa Lucia Ave, Los Osos, CA 93402